-If you are serious about selling your home at the best possible price and in the shortest possible time on market, then you'll want to pay close attention to our top 9 secrets to helping sell your home.
+If you are serious about selling your home at the best possible price and in the shortest possible time on market in 2022, then you'll want to pay close attention to our top 9 secrets to helping sell your home.

 #1: The first impressions are lasting... and are the only that matter